best-practice-and-impact/ons-spark/ons-spark/ancillary-topics/Hive-Partitions.md

 However, unlike Spark where partitioning can be applied dynamically to dataframes, you can't apply new partitioning to an existing Hive table - you have to create a new one.

-For example, say I want to partion the `animal_rescue` table within our dapcats database.
+For example, say I want to partition the `animal_rescue` table within our dapcats database.
 I can check the current partitioning by going into Hue, navigating to the dapcats database and right clicking the animal_rescue table and selecting "show in browser".

 From here I can look at the stats and see the current number of files the data is stored on, which in this case is only 1.